mdskrzypczyk/QChat/README.md

 # QChat
-QChat is a simple distributed encrypted chat platform built on Simulaqron that enables users to derive shared keys with their peers using the purified BB84 protocol in the presence of an unauthenticated classical channel.
+QChat is a simple distributed encrypted chat platform built on SimulaQron that enables users to derive shared keys with their peers using the purified BB84 protocol in the presence of an unauthenticated classical channel.
 The key derivation protocol includes error correction utilizing Golay linear